bonareri/Cryptocurrency-Price-Prediction-/README.md

   - **Source:** Yahoo Finance API via the `yfinance` library
   - **Data:** Open, high, low, close, and volume metrics.

+- **Circulating Supply:**
+- **Source:** CoinGecko API
+- **Data:** The circulating supply is used to calculate the Market Cap of each coin, by multiplying the Close price by the circulating supply during that time period.

 ### Features in the Dataset

 The dataset includes the following key features: